 US Paycheck Calculator

 Free paycheck calculator for all 50 US states.
-Calculate your take-home pay with federal and state taxes, Social Security, Medicare, 401(k), HSA, and deductions.
-See per-paycheck and annual breakdowns instantly.
+Calculate take-home pay with federal and state taxes, Social Security, Medicare, 401(k), and deductions.

 Paycheck Breakdown